Overview

 First, go to ‘Extra Settings’ and select ‘Return bindings with left hand.’

-Then, go to the Main Game Actions binding page and select to use Omni One as a joystick (only under ‘HMD-corrected’ at the top).
+Then, go to the Main Game Actions binding page and select to use Omni One as a joystick (only under ‘simulated joystick’ at the top).
 For the action to be assigned to this joystick, select the one you saw assigned to the left controller earlier.

 Check that the settings (select the cog next to the binding) are as shown below, then save the binding.

-Use the Recenter Icon in the SteamVR menu to align your head and body for accurate movement
+If you are using Pico Connect or Pico’s Business Streaming app, use the Recenter Icon in the SteamVR menu to align your head and body.

 Alternate Method to Recenter: